 ?>

-You will notice that global takes a comma-separated list of variables to import— naturally, you can havemultiple global statements inside the same function.
+You will notice that global takes a comma-separated list of variables to import— naturally, you can havemultiple global statements inside the same function.$a = "Hello";

 Many developers feel that the use of global introduces an element of confusion into their code, and that “connecting” a function’s scope with the global scope can easily be a source of problems.
 They prefer, instead, to use the $GLOBALS superglobal array, which contains all the variables in the global scope: